FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-05-03-cross-field-validation-using-angular-reactive-forms.md

 ## Preparation

-We are starting off with a simple form looking like this
+We are starting off with a form looking like this

 ```ts
 export class AppComponent implements OnInit {